SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ### Step 5:

-Deploy Solace message broker Pods and Service to the cluster.
+Deploy message broker Pods and Service to the cluster.

 The [Kubernetes Helm](https://github.com/kubernetes/helm/blob/master/README.md ) tool is used to manage the deployment.
 A deployment is defined by a Helm chart, which consists of templates and values.
 The values specify the particular configuration properties in the templates.